M1h4n1k/MyZenly/README.md

 # MyZenly
+**DISCLAIMER:** it's my first time using jetpack compose, so the code is not perfect.
+I tried my best to make it as good as possible.

 Simple clone of Zenly app.
 It's a social network for sharing your location with your friends.
 I picked this topic because I was curious of the technical challenges I would face.
 Also, it has a lot of features that are needed for the final project.
 ## Screens